emalgorithm/emalgorithm.github.io/_posts/2023-04-20-network_games.md

 ## Experimental Results

 We conducted experiments to validate the effectiveness of our approach in learning the network structure from players' actions, using both synthetic and real-world datasets.
-As baselines, we used DeepGraph [9] (the only machine learning approach we are aware of), optimisation methods specific to the game type, and simple correlation and anticorrelation of actions between nodes.
+As baselines, we used DeepGraph<d-cite key="belilovsky2017learning"></d-cite> (the only machine learning approach we are aware of), optimisation methods specific to the game type, and simple correlation and anticorrelation of actions between nodes.

 On synthetic datasets, our model, NuGgeT, consistently outperformed previous methods across a range of different games and graphs types.